edf-hpc/puppet-hpc/puppet-config/modules/clustershell/README.md

 ## Development

-Patches and issues can be submitted on github: https://github.com/edf-hpc/puppet-hpc
+Patches and issues can be submitted on GitHub: https://github.com/edf-hpc/puppet-hpc